Acetaminophen Side Effects

 More frequently reported side effects include: fever.
 See below for a comprehensive list of adverse effects.

 For the Consumer

-Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, powder for solution, solution, suppository, suspension, syrup, tablet, tablet chewable, tablet disintegrating, tablet extended release
+Applies to acetaminophen: capsule, capsule liquid filled, elixir, liquid, powder, solution, suppository, suspension, syrup, tablet, tablet chewable, tablet disintegrating, tablet extended release

-You should check with your doctor immediately if any of these side effects occur when taking acetaminophen:Rare
+Check with your doctor immediately if any of the following side effects occur while taking acetaminophen:

 - Bloody or black, tarry stools

 - fever with or without chills (not present before treatment and not caused by the condition being treated)

 - pain in the lower back and/or side (severe and/or sharp)

 - pinpoint red spots on the skin

 - skin rash, hives, or itching